-Since the council's budget plans were approved in February 2022, a number of concurrent risks including the ongoing impact of Covid-19 have continued to be closely monitored.
+Since the council's budget plans were approved in February 2022, a number of concurrent risks including the ongoing impact of Covid-19 and growing inflationary pressures have continued to be closely monitored.

 While the full financial implications resulting from these concurrent risks including increasing economic issues resulting from the war in Ukraine and leaving the EU remain uncertain, they are likely to be significant for 2022/23 and future years.
 Taking account of this, COSLA and all 32 local authorities in Scotland continue to work together to monitor the financial implications resulting particularly from the resulting inflationary pressures which are currently at a level not seen for many decades.
 This will be an ongoing process across the council's revenue and capital plans to ensure that a clear understanding of financial implications and these will be considered as part of regular updates to financial planning assumptions.
+The impact of inflation particularly on utility costs but also across the wider economy has been a growing financial pressure over 2022 and this is being closely monitored to ensure the council's budget assumptions including for future years are being updated as necessary.